etherdelta/etherdelta.github.io/README.md

 # coinEstate

-Decentralized Ethereum token marketplace community where every Token are tradable with freedom for listing on the coinestate.
+Decentralized Ethereum token marketplace community where everyone are tradable with freedom for listing on the coinestate.

 # What is coinEstate?